kpurnendra/Pandas/README.md

 # Pandas
-Data wrangling with Pandas library
+Data wrangling with Pandas library to tackle and clean up any structured data set

 1. Selecting and renaming
 2. Filtering the dataset